California is a gambler’s paradise when it comes to casinos, even though casino gambling is illegal in the state.

 But tribal soil isn’t the same thing.
 Currently, there are 66 casinos operated by 64 tribes.
 Indian casinos are now mostly concentrated in the San Diego and Riverside counties, containing 22.
 Some counties are still waiting for their first.
 Sacramento County, for instance, just had its first open in Sky River Casino.

-In a nutshell, Indian casinos are legal in California because they technically aren’t on California soil.
+In a nutshell, Indian casinos are legal in California and residents can bet at them because they technically aren’t on California soil.

 Tribes typically make payments to California government accounts based on the terms of those compacts.
 Most of the payments go toward special funds for dispersing grants to local towns that tribal casinos impact.
 For instance, this might include a town that needs to pay for frequent road renovation due to its proximity to a high-traffic tribal casino.
 Other grants may also be given to any native tribes that are not under the above compacts.